emaloney/MBToolbox/README.md

 3. Find the “Other Linker Flags” build setting.
 Double-click the current value to bring up the editor, and then click the “+” button to add a new linker flag.

-4. Add the value `-ObjC` to the linker flags.
+4. Add the value `-ObjC` to the linker flags if it isn't there already.

 5. Copy `Headers` directory and the appropriate library file from within `Products/MBToolbox` into a new directory within your project.